WesleyYoung/fsgod-src/README.md

 ### mkbase64

-mkbase64 is the mkfile function but specifies a base64 encoding for storing pictures
+mkbase64 is the mkfile function but specifies a base64 encoding

 ```javascript
 var base64String = '...';